kluchey/OMG/pages/MCV4U___6___1 Vectors to Represent Planes.md

 			- $$\begin{bmatrix}x\\ y\\ z\end{bmatrix}=\begin{bmatrix}-3\\ 4\\ 6\end{bmatrix}+q\begin{bmatrix}1\\ 0\\ 2\end{bmatrix}$$
 			- for $t,k,q\in\R$.
 Draw the *roughest* diagram of this situation.
 			- **Strategy.**
 				- Find the cross product of the two direction vectors of the plane provided.
-This gives a logseq.order-list-type:: number
+This gives a direction which is perpendicular to the plane provided. logseq.order-list-type:: number
+				- If we need to contain the line, the position vector and the direction must both be on our new plane. logseq.order-list-type:: number
+				- Counting what we have, you can see we have two directions and one position.
+This is all we need to define the plane. logseq.order-list-type:: number
 			- *Solution.*
+				- Cross product:
 				-